Subspace Phase Retrieval: Analysis

 In doing so, the output of the previous operation is statistically independent from the groups of submatrices used in the subsequent operations.
 For example, when matching $S^1$ given the previous outputs $\x^0$ and $S^0$, which are functions of $\mathbf A_{M_1}$ and $\mathbf A_{M_2}$, we can make sure that $\x^0$ and $S^0$ are statistically independent from $\mathbf A_{M_3}$.
 Thus, the expectation $\nabla_1 \mathbb{E}[f(\x^0)]$ in Proposition~\ref{lm:elemenEzxtbound} can be taken just with respect to $\mathbf A_{M_3}$.

-Since $\x^1$ already achieves exact recovery in theory, it requires no more iterations, and thus we do not need to partition $\mathbf A$ into more groups.
-For analytical convenience, we rewrite SPR in Algorithm~\ref{alg:SPR_theo}.
+Since $\x^1$ already achieves exact recovery by Theorem~\ref{thm:3}, we do not need to analyze more iterations.
+Thus, there is no need to partition $\mathbf A$ into more groups.
+For analytical convenience, we rewrite SPR in Algorithm~\ref{alg:SPR_theo} by omitting the subsequent iterations.

 Consider the event $\Sigma_{\text{succ}}$ where the SPR algorithm correctly recovers the input signal $\x$.
 Also, define the events $\Sigma_{1}, \cdots, \Sigma_{4}$ as follows: